 Five years passed since the first time I stepped into a private college classroom.
 I definitely had learned a lot and I couldn’t understand why I failed so many times.
 I couldn’t accept that I was the only one to blame for not being successful after seeing what I saw going on at those private academic institutions.
 I realized that formal education was a big trap, at least private formal education and that made me positively turn back to the public path.

 In march 2012, after a period dedicated full time to some personal projects I finally joined a public university.
 This time it wasn’t Rio de Janeiro, but Florianópolis a capital city on the south of Brazil.
 Unfortunatly on the second half of 2012 the workers at Universidade Federal de Santa Catarina —UFSC— stopped demanding better salaries and working conditions.
-Obviously I joined them and finished this year not approving a single course.
+Obviously I joined them and finished this year failing on every single course.
 However for the first time as a college student I felt I was really part of something relevant.
 The public university beyond it's problems is a huge democratic space.
 It doesn’t matter what career you’re studing, the point is to claim your share over something you own as a citizen right.

 Yes, I left again.
 Studing computational mathematics is not easy and I didn’t managed to sustain myself without a job.
 Employers still couldn’t absorb me and my family wasn’t able to help me anymore.
 I realized I would have to raise the white flag for a moment and submit myself to any job that could help me pay for my critical way of thinking.
 In 2013 I worked at three different places.
 First for two days as a secretary desk on a farmaceutical products distributor.
 After that I found a part time job on the weekends as designer for a daily print sports newspaper and finally in june 2013 I got a formal job.
 For aproximatly 4 months I worked as a managed services technician for an IT multinational serving a brazilian public giant, then I left.